Australia

 islands became the target of human traffickers for the

-government removed these islands from the Australian
+Australian government removed these islands from the

-Migration Zone making illegal arrivals ineligible for
+Australian Migration Zone making illegal arrivals

-temporary visas and entry into Australia.
+ineligible for temporary visas and entry into Australia.

 Australia has closed parts of the Ashmore and Cartier